tamhoang1412/backend-swe-interview-questions/answers/networking.md

 HTTPS uses SSL - Secure Socket Layer to protect the communication by encryption.
 Before exchanging data, an SSL connection must be established first, then data will be encrypted then transferred safely.

+Here’s how it works in more detail:

+1. Your browser reaches out to the website server and requests a connection.
+2. The server sends you its public key.
+It keeps its private key a secret.
+3. Your browser generates a third key called a *session key*.
+4. The session key is encrypted by your computer using the public key you got from the server
+5. The encrypted session key is then shared with the server.
+6. The server decrypts the session key that it received from you using the secret private key.
+Now both ends have the session key that your computer generated.
+7. The public key encryption is terminated and replaced with symmetric encryption.
+8. Now you are in a session with the server using only symmetric encryption, and that’s how it remains until you leave the website.

 ## Learn about some useful headers

 To be defined.